Steve Smith (basketball): Charitable work

 Smith is well known for his charitable pursuits, including a US$2.5 million gift in 1997 to his alma mater, Michigan State University, where he was a star guard under coach Jud Heathcote.
 Smith's donation helped to fund the Clara Bell Smith Student Athlete Academic Center, which is named for his mother.
 This was the largest single donation by a professional athlete to his former school in history.

+Smith also has a close philanthropic relationship with Children’s Healthcare of Atlanta where he has hosted fundraising events for the pediatric hospital.

 Personal life

 Smith first met his wife, Millie, at a charity tennis tournament in Detroit.
 They had a long-distance relationship for more than a year before getting married in 1996.
 The couple have two sons, Brayden and Davis, and Smith often coaches them in soccer and basketball.
 He is the older cousin of NBA point guard Kay Felder.

-Steve, who now resides in Atlanta, enjoys spending time with his kids and also enjoys the challenges of raising children.